Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Deep Neural Networks Used in Document Analysis

 Recently, NLP algorithms employing pretrained GPT (Generative Pretrained Transformer) \cite{GPT} neural models have been gaining a lot of traction.
-Similarly to other state-of-the-art language models, GPT is a Transformer pretrained in a self-supervised manner for predicting the next token in a sequence.
-However, GPT combines unsupervised pretraining with supevised finetuning on a discriminative task, leading to improved internal representations.

-Yet, when it comes to long document analysis, the latest openly available pretrained GPT model is GPT 2.0 \cite{GPT2}, which remains regularly outperformed by BERT-derived language models such as BART \cite{bart} and RoBERTa \cite{roberta} \cite{tanyangxing}.
-However, the publicity GPT models have attracted due to their text generation abilities potentially makes the serious future competitor for BERT.
+Similarly to other SoA language models, GPT is a large-scale autoregressive Decoder-only Transformer pretrained in a self-supervised manner and on a gigantic corpus for predicting the next token in a sequence.
+Due to this traditional causal language modelling objective, pretrained GPT models can be directly employed for text generation without any finetuning: they are given a text \textit{prompt} as input, and they generate a corresponding textual response as an output.
+Although pretrained GPT models can be finetuned in a typical supervised manner for a specific downstream task, their most impressive capability is that of zero/few-shot downstream language task execution during inference, through careful prompting and without any finetuning.
+In this case, the desired task is essentially described in natural language on-the-fly via the prompt.
+However, this setting falls outside the scope of this article.